-There are two types of Special Needs Trusts (SNTs), first-party and third-party SNTs.
-Which type of special needs trust makes the most sense for you to use depends upon whose property is funding the SNT.
+There are two types of Special Needs Trusts (SNTs): first-party and third-party SNTs.
+Which type makes the most sense for you to use depends upon whose property is funding the SNT.

 A special needs trust is a popular strategy for those who want to help someone in need without taking the risk that the person will lose their eligibility for programs that require their income or assets to remain below a certain limit.

 If funding for a special needs trust comes from the SNT beneficiary, then it is considered a first-party SNT.
 If the SNT funding comes from someone other than the SNT beneficiary, then it must be set up as a third-party SNT.

 Third-party special needs trusts are commonly used by those planning in advance for a loved one with special needs.
 Typically, the parents of an individual with special needs will establish a third-party SNT, although others may establish the SNT as well.

 Third-party SNTs can be included in a Last Will and Testament, established within an inter vivos trust that is designed to avoid probate (living trust), or drafted as a standalone SNT.
 These SNTs are usually funded upon the death of the beneficiary’s

 parents or other individual(s) who established the SNT.

 Special needs trusts created under a will or as a sub-trust within a living trust do not come into existence until after the death of the individual whose will or living trust created the SNT.
 Therefore, a standalone SNT may be more useful if there are multiple donors who wish to fund the SNT.